-PfC cooperates with The Good Samaritan Training Center to help women get relevant vocational training.
-GSTC has provided vocational training for 14 years, and has now expanded its activities to provide 216 young women with skills that will enable them to become part of Ethiopia’s workforce.
+PfC is partnering with The Good Samaritan Training Center to help women receive relevant vocational training.
+GSTC has been practicing vocational training for 14 years.
+In collaboration with PfC, they have expanded their business so that they can now provide vocational training to 210 women per year, so that they become part of the country’s workforce.

-As part of the effort to make GSTC financially sustainable, PfC has also contributed strategic and operational support to the development of a model for combining training and income-generating activities.
-This has resulted in a plan whereby participants in the programme also operate a bakery and cafe.
-PfC has invested in these income-generating activities.
-The aim is for the centre to become financially independent in the future by using the revenues from the bakery and cafe business to finance the delivery of the training.
-The bakery is now in operation, and the café operation is under construction.
+In addition to contributing to the development of the project itself, PfC is working to help the business of GSTC to become economically sustainable.
+PfC has contributed to the development of a model for combining vocational training and income-generating activities.
+This has resulted in a plan for participants in the program to run a bakery and café.
+PfC has invested in these businesses.
+The goal is for the center to become economically independent in the future by earning income from bakery and café to finance the operation of the training business.
+The bakery is now operational, and cafe operations are under planning.